-Long-term Sjögren’s Syndrome effects organs and the body
+Long-term Sjögren’s Syndrome affects organs and the body

 Sjögren’s Syndrome attacks the exocrine glands.
-This is expressed in reduced function of the salivary (saliva producing) and the lacrimal (tear producing) glands.
+This is expressed in the reduced function of the salivary (saliva producing) and the lacrimal (tear-producing) glands.
 Patient experience a severe dry mouth (Xerostomia) and suffer from dry eyes (keratoconjunctivitis sicca).
 Over time, the moisture-producing glands will be so severely damaged that they are destroyed by the chronic inflammatory process.

 Not only are all the glands of the body impacted by Sjögren’s Syndrome, but other organs may be influenced over time.
 These include kidneys, lungs, liver, pancreas, muscles (myositis), blood vessels, the biliary system and the peripheral nervous system will express symptoms of the disease.